moritzbyte/welcome_screen/README.md

 Known Issues

    The script is designed for Linux-based systems.
-You might need to adjust the settings if you're using macOS or Windows.

    Font rendering might look different based on your system and installed fonts.